AnChavez2026/cse15l-lab-reports/lab1.md

     ```
     $ ssh cs15lsp23zz@ieng6.ucsd.edu
     ```
-    * (Make sure to replace the "zz" with your own course specific acount.)
+    * (Make sure to replace the "zz" with your own course specific acount found in the previous step)
 * This will most likely be your first time connecting to this server so you will see a message similar to this.
 If so, when asked if you would like to continue, enet yes

     ```